-The type of braces recommended will depend on several factors.
+The type of Braces Treatment Highland Springs VA recommended will depend on several factors.
 For instance, factors like age, overbite, or crooked teeth will be taken into consideration.
 Braces are customized to meet the unique needs of patients.
 Classic fixed braces have metal brackets that are glued to the individual teeth.

 An archwire is used to put force on the teeth by engaging the bracket slots.
 Elastic O-rings or stainless steel twist ties (ligatures) are used to connect the archwire to the brackets.
 Archwires are changed periodically as the teeth gradually move into the desired position.
 The elastic rings and ligatures are also replaced.

 - Lingual braces (placed behind the teeth)

 - Ceramic braces (less visible)

 - invisible braces manhattan ny or aligner trays (can be taken off and placed back on throughout the day)

 Retainers are typically made once the patient has completed treatment.
 They are designed to help keep the new teeth in their place.

 Braces move the teeth by exerting consistent pressure for an extended period of time.
 The teeth will slowly move through the bone to adapt to the pressure.
 You may assume the teeth are directly connected to the jawbone as one solid object, so it can be hard to imagine how they can be moved.